8rightside/Resistance/README.md

 ```

 ### Turning a Value into a Resistor
 Sometimes you'll want to create a resistor from a value rather than coloured bands.
-When this is the case, you can use the various other initialisers of the resistor types..
+When this is the case, you can use the various other initialisers of the resistor types.

 Because not all values can be represented by the bands of a resistor, when using the `init(value:)` initialisers you have the choice to either, round the value, or throw and error, if such a value is encountered.
 ```swift